ShreeChaturvedi/AutoML/ARCHITECTURE.md

 - API defaults to `http://localhost:4000/api` and can be hosted independently of the SPA.
 - Frontend dev server runs at `http://localhost:5173` and proxies API calls to the backend.
+- Postgres typically runs via Docker on host port `5433`; the backend connects using `DATABASE_URL`.
 - Playwright benchmark spins up the compiled backend, serves the production frontend preview, and uses headless Chromium.

 ## 3. Component Architecture